taha-cmyk/Vault/docs/app/src/main/java/com/taha/vault/mainactivity.md

 ---

 # Overview

-The provided Kotlin code is for an Android application's main activity, specifically designed to work with the Jetpack Compose framework and the Koin dependency injection library.
-The `MainActivity` class sets up the application's theme, initializes Koin, and defines the main navigation host for the application.
+The provided Kotlin code is for an Android application's main activity, specifically designed to work with the Jetpack Compose UI framework and the Koin dependency injection library.
+The `MainActivity` class sets up the application's theme, initializes Koin, and defines the main navigation host for the app.

 ## Class Descriptions

 ### `MainActivity`

-**Description**: The main activity of the application, responsible for setting up the application's theme, initializing Koin, and defining the main navigation host.
+**Description**: The main activity of the Android application, responsible for setting up the UI theme, initializing Koin, and defining the main navigation host.

-**Parameters**:
-- None

-**Returns**:
-- None

-### `GreetingPreview`

-**Description**: A preview composable function used to preview the application's theme.

-**Parameters**:
-- None

-**Returns**:
-- A composable preview of the application's theme.

-## API Reference
+**API Reference**

 ### `MainActivity()`

-**Description**: The main activity of the application.
+**Description**: The constructor for the `MainActivity` class.

-**Parameters**:
-- None
+**Parameters**: None

-**Returns**:
+**Returns**: An instance of `MainActivity`
-- None

-**Throws**:
-- None
+**Throws**: None

 **Example**:
 ```kotlin